Skip to content

 The records you should maintain as part of your PTIN WISP compliance package include:

-• Written risk assessment — including the date conducted, methodology used, findings documented, and the safeguards selected in response to identified risks
+• The written risk assessment, including the date conducted, methodology used, findings documented, and safeguards selected in response

-• Employee training records — with names, dates, topics covered, and completion verification for every training session conducted
+• Employee training records, with names, dates, topics covered, and completion verification for every session

-• Vendor security agreements — including signed contracts with security provisions for every third party who accesses or could access client data
+• Vendor security agreements, including signed contracts with security provisions for every third party who accesses client data

-• Incident logs — documenting any security events, including minor ones such as suspicious emails reported by staff, and the response actions taken
+• Incident logs, documenting any security events, including minor ones such as suspicious emails reported by staff, and the response taken

-• Annual review documentation — dated and signed by the security coordinator, confirming the plan was reviewed and identifying any changes made since the prior version
+• Annual review documentation, dated and signed, confirming the plan was reviewed and identifying any changes made

 Bottom Line